 One of the reasons it is hard to calculate a general cost for a facelift McLean surgery is that patients often add on ancillary procedures such as eyelid surgery, brow lift, and chemical peels.
 If you would like to find out more about Dr. Sailon’s prices, please contact our office to schedule a Facelift Consultation.
 Also, you may fill out the Contact Us Form at the bottom of this page and one of our experienced team members will be in touch with you shortly!

 A facelift works to address aging in both the face and neck.
-Typically, a hidden incision is made in the natural crease of your ear.
+Typically, a small incision is made in the natural crease of your ear.
 This allows the facial skin and muscles (also referred to as the SMAS layer) to be gently tightened.
 In the plastic surgery world, SMAS is an acronym for Superficial Musculoaponeurotic System.
 Dr. Sailon frequently combines a facelift with fat grafting (added tiny amounts of fat in the face) to restore a youthful volume and a warm glow to the skin.
 Also, it is common to combine a facelift with other rejuvenating surgeries such as a brow lift or blepharoplasty (eye lift).

 Dr. Sailon takes great pride in providing surgical results that are consistent, natural, effective and long-lasting, not merely selling you the latest gimmick.
 Unfortunately, cosmetic surgery is a field where aggressive marketing and deception abound.
 Dr. Sailon has built a reputation for his honest approach and strict ethics.
 For all these reasons, he does not provide thread lifts.